CN-TU/pysdoclust/README.md

         import sdoclust as sdo
         mdl = sdo.SDO(method='faiss')

 However, note that the dominant factor in searching is the set of observers *O*, which is typically within a few hundred to a few thousand data points.
 This means that the default "brute" method is going to obtain equivalent runtimes to "faiss" or "pynndescent" and, in principle, better accuracy.
-Therefore, these alternatives are suitable when setting larger values of *k*.
+Therefore, these alternatives are suitable when setting pretty large values of *k* (which is usually not necessary).

 ## Examples of usage